Josie1902/tele_printerBot/README.md

 - /start: Initializes the bot and lists available commands.
 - /help: Displays a list of available commands with descriptions.
 - /status: Displays the current status of all printers (e.g., working or down).
 - /update: Updates the status of a printer.
-You can specify if the printer is "down" or "working."
-Users can leave a comment about the status.
-If the status is updated to "down," a global counter tracking the number of down printers will be incremented by 1.

 ## Bot Behavior and Logic